 A: My experiences have varied.
-Through trial and error I have discovered that it is better to go directly to a specialist.
-The times that I have seen a general practitioner, my condition didn’t improve and I ended up going to a specialist anyway.
+Through trial and error, I have discovered that it is better to go directly to a specialist.
+The times that I have seen a general practitioner, my condition didn’t improve, and I ended up going to a specialist anyway.
 My best experience has been with a pulmonary specialist that I see for typical winter respiratory ailments and my allergies.

-People with a work contract have 7% of their salary deducted to pay for health care and they can choose a plan through a private insurer or the state-run health service.
+People with a work contract have 7% of their salary deducted to pay for health care, and they can choose a plan through a private insurer or the state-run health service.
 Obviously, the more you make the better plan you can afford, although it is possible to request a higher deduction if you want better coverage.

 Most doctors these days work through large medical centres, such as VidaIntegra or Integramédica that have specialists of all types and also offer tests and services.
 Private health insurers, called Isapres, generally have agreements with one or more of these centres, which will give you more favourable pricing.
 Most health plans don’t offer comprehensive dental insurance.
 The state-run health plan is called FONASA, but I don’t have experience with that.

 Fortunately, I have never been hospitalised.
-I have only had to go the emergency room a few times.
+I have only had to go to the emergency room a few times.
 Some of the private clinics (private hospitals are called clinics, public ones, hospitals) with the best reputation are Clínica Alemana, Clínica Las Condes, Clínica de la Universidad Católica y Clínica Santa María.
 For emergency visits, I went to Clínica Santa María and Clínica Vespucio and had good attention at both.

 Q: What are the biggest safety issues facing expats living in Santiago?

 There have also been cases of bombings in the past few years attributed to anarchist groups.
-Most occurred at night in places where there were unlikely to be people, but recently there was one in a mall attached to a Metro station at a busy time of day, which injured 14.
+Most occurred at night in places where there were unlikely to be people, but recently, there was one in a mall attached to a Metro station at a busy time of day, which injured 14.

 There are definitely neighbourhoods to avoid, but these generally don’t have much to draw the visitor.
 Most expats I have met live in the eastern part of the city, which is the most modern and safe part.
 A lot of the south, west and part of the north have parts that are generally unattractive and I think a bit less safe for expats, especially if your physical appearance makes you stand out as foreign.
-Most expats seem to live in and spend most of their times in neighbourhoods such as Providencia, Las Condes, Vitacura, Ñuñoa, La Reina, Lo Barnechea, as well as downtown.
+Most expats seem to live in and spend most of their time in neighbourhoods such as Providencia, Las Condes, Vitacura, Ñuñoa, La Reina, Lo Barnechea, as well as downtown.

 Q: How do you rate the standard of housing in Santiago?

 A: There is a wide variety of housing options.
 Some areas, like Ñuñoa and Las Condes, have seen a boom in apartment construction, with apartment buildings replacing older houses.
-New apartment buildings tend to have a lot more amenities than older buildings but the rooms are smaller.
+New apartment buildings tend to have a lot more amenities than older buildings, but the rooms are smaller.
 Amenities you typically see are rooms you can rent for parties, pools and gyms.
 New apartments also are more likely to have central heating.
 Most new housing developments are on the outskirts of the city and are typical cookie-cutter suburbs.
 You need a car if you are going to live there.
 They seem to appeal to families rather than single people or couples without children.
 If you are looking to rent, there is more availability of apartments than houses.

-Many older houses aren’t well kept up.
+Many older houses aren’t well-kept up.
 In general, landlords don’t seem too interested in maintaining the properties and tenants are expected to handle minor repairs themselves.